Why Are My Dog Or My Cat’s Red Blood Cell Numbers Lower or Higher Than Normal?

 Higher than normal RBC counts are considerably less common than lower than normal counts.
 The most common cause for a transient (temporary) high red blood cell count in cats and dogs is dehydration.
 Living at high altitudes can also cause moderately higher red blood cell counts than living at sea level.

 There are several diseases that can also elevate your pet’s red blood cell numbers.
 One is a failing heart.
 Low blood oxygen levels due to heart failure sometimes stimulate the pet’s bodies to produce more red blood cells than they otherwise would produce.
-In those cases, RBC numbers increase in response to a hormone, erythropoetin (aka EPO) produced by the pet’s kidneys.
-Both kidney and lung disease have also been known to elevate blood erythropoetin levels resulting in abnormally high red blood cell numbers.
+In those cases, RBC numbers increase in response to a hormone, erythropoietin (aka EPO) produced by the pet’s kidneys.
+Both kidney and lung disease have also been known to elevate blood erythropoietin levels resulting in abnormally high red blood cell numbers.
 Your pet’s red blood cells are produced in its bone marrow.
 Certain tumors of the stem cells that produce red blood cells in your dog or cat’s bone marrow can also cause its RBC numbers to be higher than normal.

 What would be a normal red blood cell count in most dogs is abnormally low for greyhounds and possibly other sight hounds.
 Whereas 5.5-8.5 million RBCs/mm3 is normal for most dogs, 7.5-9 million is normal for greyhounds. (read here)